The Bass That Shouldn’t Be

 Kala makes several U-Bass models — this is the fancy mahogany one.
 It lists for around $600 US, and sells cheaper.

-10 replies on “The Bass That Shouldn’t Be”
+10 responses to “The Bass That Shouldn’t Be”

 I think it sounds great!
 I saw a Ash Solidbody bass Uke at the Kala booth at NAMM, It had a natural finish, Black Hardware and 3 knobs it was Sweet!!!
 I was so impressed I even took a pic of it!